wcjohnchen/capstoneProject2/README.md

 Test accuracy = 0.5861, precision = 0.5305, recall = 0.6046

-## Summary
+## VI.
+Summary

 This study performed several machine learning models to predict housing prices for regression and classification.
 Gradient boosting regression outperforms all other models with the highest R2.
 Present CNN model was built on a simple two convolutional layers.
 A deeper network and further tuning of hyperparameters may be neccessary for future improvement.

-## Addendum
+## VII.
+Addendum

 **Convolutional Neural Network**.
 In the first CNN model, there was a clear overfitting of the training set.
 The validation loss was higher than training loss, and steadily increasing.
 To improve the model, more CNN layers were added; however, with slightly less trainable parameters.
 Batch normalizaton layers were also added.
 Furthermore, the optimizer was changed from adam to stochastic gradient descent (SGD) with nesterov (momentum=0.9, decay=1e-6).
 The dropout rate was increased from 0.1 to 0.2.
 The image size was reduced from (300, 300) to (256, 256).
-The new CNN architecture was displayed in the juypter notebook here: https://github.com/wcjohnchen/capstoneProject2/blob/main/src/cnn.ipynb.
+The new CNN architecture was shown here: https://github.com/wcjohnchen/capstoneProject2/blob/main/data/cnn_architecture.txt.

 Learning rate = 0.00005, optimizer = SGD.